pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/import-environments.md

 You can test this out by retrieving the imported value via the console or the CLI.
 Refer to the [Store and Retrieve Secrets guide](/docs/esc/get-started/store-and-retrieve-secrets/#retrieve-environment-values) for the steps on how to do this.
 {{% /notes %}}

+In the next section, you will learn how to run local commands without manually configuring local secrets.

 {{< get-started-stepper >}}